Brewers vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has collected 76 hits with 19 doubles, three triples, 15 home runs and 27 walks.
-He has driven in 38 runs with 19 stolen bases.
+- Carroll has 77 hits with 19 doubles, three triples, 16 home runs and 28 walks.
+He has driven in 39 runs with 19 stolen bases.

-- Carroll hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .211 with two doubles, a home run and three RBI.
+- Carroll has recorded a base hit in four games in a row.
+During his last five outings he is hitting .227 with two doubles, two home runs, a walk and four RBI.

 Carroll Recent Games